Ms Khadijah Manasseh

 Biography

-My scholarly inquiries principally explore the systemic inequities in sentencing outcomes affecting Indigenous, African, and Caribbean communities across Australia, Canada, England, and Wales.
-Leveraging a multidisciplinary approach, my work coalesces around the robust framework of Critical Race Theory and engages deeply with comparative legal narratives.
+My scholarly inquiries principally explore the systemic inequities in sentencing outcomes affecting Black communities across Canada, England, and Wales.
+Leveraging a multidisciplinary approach, my work coalesces around the robust framework of Critical Race Theory, and racial egalitarianism and engages deeply with comparative legal narratives.
 Through this lens, I am unearthing the underlying racial disparities that persistently manifest in judicial outcomes.

-My academic and policy endeavors are further enriched by a dedicated focus on exposing the ways in which racism has been normalized within mainstream society.
-By delving into this often overlooked area, I seek to challenge and ultimately disassemble the social constructs that perpetuate racial injustices.
+My academic and policy endeavours are further enriched by a dedicated focus on exposing how racism has been normalised within mainstream society.
+By delving into this often-overlooked area, I seek to challenge and ultimately disassemble the social constructs that perpetuate racial injustices.

 Areas of research interest